What Are Internal Links In SEO?

 We refer to taxonomies as tags and categories; they help organise the site so that users and Google can easily understand what your site has to offer.
 They form the site structure by focusing on logistics, Governance, and Keywords.

 If you own a blog, adding internal links to the tags and categories to which the post belongs would be beneficial.
-Adding links will help Google understand your blog and site structure, while users can navigate to posts related to their conducted search quickly.
+Adding links will help Google understand your blog and site structure, while users can navigate to posts related to the search they conducted quickly.

 Also, use relevant keywords to tell readers what your web content looks like.
 Choosing the right keywords is essential as they are crucial in the internal site structure.